maxamel/wcc2024/src/README.md

 ![](https://miro.medium.com/v2/resize:fit:770/1*PgZzAn2OpD0vfe6S5QgG-w.png)

-The average centipawn loss shows a very slight advantage (less than 1 centipawn) for Gukesh.
-This connects well with the accuracy metric we got, which showed a negligible advantage for Gukesh.
+The average centipawn loss shows a very slight advantage (less than 1 centipawn) for Ding.
+This is similar to the accuracy metric we got, which showed a negligible advantage for Gukesh.

 4. **Move Times:**